 Some of the interesting interactive bots were created by students of the Joanneum Applied Media Sciences University.
 The Construction Wanker is a cocktail maker that works by punching holes in a card, inserting it into a slot, pulling a lever and then collecting a drink that the Construction Wanker pees into your cup.
 Another is a beautiful piano with a dozen or so liquors and mixers connected that randomly mix based on how one tickles the keys.
 Gina the cocktail cow drew quite the crowd.
 She’s attended by two milk maids that help the prospective drinker milk Gina’s udders to squirt out a gin & tonic.
 The maids then help you to retrieve ice from inside Gina by gloving up a hand and inserting it deep into Gina’s pink puckered anus.
 Austrian students have all the fun.

 Roboexotica is not complete without monochrom’s Taugshow which took place at the hackerspace Metalab on Friday night.
 Inventor of TV-B-Gone Mitch Altman, Bre Pettis, Krach the Robot and myself were featured guests.
-Here’s a quick video of Krach delivering a musical interlude.

 Monochrom has also come out with their 10 year Roboexotica retrospective anthology now available at Amazon.

-Here’s my photo set of the last few days festivities:
+Here’s my photo set of the last few days festivities.

-photos & video by guest post by Eddie Codel
+photos by Eddie Codel